tgross35/mariadb-udf-blog/rust-udf-blog.md

 ```

 The above creates a directory called `test-udf` with a `Cargo.toml` file, and a
-`src/lib.rs` file with a simple function and test for it.
-We need to update
+`src/lib.rs` file with a simple function and test for it, then verifies
-`Cargo.toml` to tell Cargo to use `udf` as a depedency and to produce the
+everything is working correctly.
+We need to update`Cargo.toml` to tell Cargo
-correct kind of output.
+to produce the correct kind of output (a dynamic library) and to use `udf`
+as a depedency.

 ```toml
 [package]